jagerman/loki-multi-sn/README.md

 page](https://docs.getsession.org/user-guides/session-stagenet-node-setup/how-to-set-up-an-oxend-l2-proxy)
 for more details on how this works.

-The scripts in this repository can configure an oxen "NN" node to use an L2 proxy (instead of a provider), but do not automatically set it up.
-A quick version of a setup that would use the "00" node on a server as the l2-provider, with the "01" through "07" nodes using the "00" node as the l2 proxy, is as follows:
+The scripts in this package can update or create oxen "NN" nodes that use an L2 proxy (instead of a full L2 provider), but the proxy itself must still be configured manually.
+See the docs page linked above for the overall details.
+A quick recipe for setting up the "00" node on a server as the l2-provider, with the "01" through "07" nodes on the same machine using the "00" node as the l2 proxy, is as follows:

 0. Obtain access to an Arbitrum One L2 RPC provider.
 Ideally obtain access to two different providers, so that you can fall back to another provider in case of connectivity issues to the first provider.
 I will use "https://example.org/arb" and "https://backup.example.com/arb" as my primary and backup providers in this example.
-1. Set up the "00" oxen-node using `oxen-multi-sn-create 00 https://example.org/arb https://backup.example.com/arb`.
+1. Set up the "00" oxen-node using `oxen-multi-sn-create 00 https://example.org/arb
+   https://backup.example.com/arb`.
+(If the 00 node already exists, double-check that its `l2-provider=` values in `/etc/oxen/node-00.conf` match what you think they should be).
-2. Reconfigure 00 to act as a proxy by editing `/etc/oxen/node-00.conf` and adding the line:
+2. Reconfigure the 00 node to act as a proxy by editing `/etc/oxen/node-00.conf` and adding the
+   line:

        l2-proxy=/etc/oxen/proxy-pubkeys.txt